About CSNN: Frequently-Asked Questions

 - As graduates of the largest holistic nutrition school in Canada, CSNN alumni are the most recognized and sought after in the industry.

 - In its Natural Nutrition program CSNN focuses on its expertise in holistic nutrition, so that students are encouraged to learn how to conduct themselves as practitioners within their scope of practice, which in turn protects them as practitioners plus protects the public from harm.

-- CSNN has been working with employers for nearly two decades and, as a result, employers look for CSNN graduates and students.
+- CSNN has been working with employers for over two decades and, as a result, employers look for CSNN graduates and students.
 CSNN students are able to gain practical experience along with employment.

 - We believe that everyone has the right to change their mind due to unexpected life circumstances.
 CSNN therefore has a generous withdrawal and refund policy compared to other holistic nutrition schools.

-8. What is unique about CSNN’s Natural Nutrition diploma program?
+What is unique about the delivery of CSNN’s Natural Nutrition program?

 - Well-rounded holistic nutrition education, offering 17 foundation courses and a clinical component.
 Classrooms locations also offer on site practicums.